 The Bandelier Monument is only 40 miles from Santa Fe, making it perfect for a day trip.
-It’s a scenic drive via US-84 W and NM -4 W. But it’s also easy to get to from Albuquerque, as it’s only 65 miles via I-25 S. Admission to Bandelier National Monument is $15.00 per person (ages 16 and up), but all valid federal passes, such as for National Park, are accepted.
+It’s a scenic drive via US-84 W and NM -4 W. But it’s also easy to get to from Albuquerque, as it’s only 65 miles via I-25 S. Admission to Bandelier National Monument is $15.00 per person (ages 16 and up).
+Still, all valid federal passes, such as for National Park, are accepted.

 A paved road leads from the entrance to the campground, visitor center, and picnic area.
-Access to the Pueblo archeological sites is by foot.
+Access to the Pueblo archeological sites is on foot.
 The main trail is 1.2 miles round trip.
 Other sections include stairs and the opportunity to climb ladders into caves.
-Another mile out-and-back leads to the Alcove House, which you reach via 4 ladders and a series of stone stairs.
+Another mile out-and-back leads to the Alcove House, which you reach via four ladders and a series of stone stairs.
 In total, there are approximately 70 miles of trails in Bandelier National Monument for you to hike during the day or overnight.

 Four Corners Monument

-The four corners monument marks the point where four distinct USA states meet New Mexico, Colorado, Utah, and Arizona it is the only quadripoint in the USA.
+The four corners monument marks the point where four distinct USA states meet: New Mexico, Colorado, Utah, and Arizona.
+It is the only quadripoint in the USA.
 There are other quadripoints in the world like Botswana–Namibia–Zambia–Zimbabwe.

 However, the monument doesn’t mark the exact location where the four states meet; the exact point is about 1800 feet east of where the Four Corners marker had initially been intended to be located by the US Congress in 1863.